 Before a student may be provided with instruction related to child abuse, family violence, dating violence, and sex trafficking, Lewisville ISD must obtain written consent from the student's parent/guardian.
-Parents/Guardians will complete the SB9 Consent Form as part of Student Registration in Skyward Family Access.
+Parents/Guardians will complete the SB9 Consent Form as part of Student Back to School Forms Back to School Forms in Skyward Family Access.